This article was reviewed and updated on July 31, 2020

 The Kabbage line of credit limit goes up to $250,000, which you can repay over six, 12 or 18 months for short-term working capital.
 While the lender considers several factors, there are some minimum eligibility requirements that you need to meet to get approved.

 That includes at least one year in business and $50,000 in annual revenue or $4,200 per month over the last three months.
-The lender doesn’t have a specific minimum credit score requirement.
+The lender checks the owner’s personal credit score but no specific minimum credit score requirement is disclosed.

 OnDeck business line of credit

-With OnDeck, lines of credit range from $6,000 to $100,000, with weekly payments of up to six months per draw — it’s worth considering for extremely short-term working capital needs.
-To qualify for a loan with the online lender, you need at least one year in business, a FICO credit score of 600 or higher, and $100,000 in annual revenue.
+With OnDeck, lines of credit range from $6,000 to $100,000, with weekly payments of up to twelve months, making it worth considering for short-term working capital needs.
+To qualify for a loan with this online lender, you need at least one year in business, a FICO credit score of 600 or higher, $100,000 in annual revenue and a business bank account.

 That said, OnDeck’s typical customers have three or more years in business, a FICO score of 650 or above, and $300,000 or more in annual revenue.
 Keep these figures in mind along with the minimums as you consider your chances of getting approved with favorable terms.